Best Dictation Software for Lawyers in 2026: Ranked and Reviewed

 #1: VoicePrivate Legal Edition

-VoicePrivate Legal is purpose-built for attorneys who want fast dictation without cloud exposure.
-Every word you say is processed locally on your Mac or Windows machine using Apple's on-device speech recognition framework, extended with a 12,000+ term legal vocabulary.
+VoicePrivate Legal is purpose-built for attorneys who want fast dictation without a cloud step.
+Every word you say is processed locally on your Mac or Windows machine, with a 12,000+ term legal vocabulary layered on top of the recognition.

 That vocabulary covers the terms general dictation engines consistently get wrong.
 You can dictate "the court denied certiorari" and get exactly that, not "the court denied surburbia."
 Terms like mens rea, hearsay, voir dire, promissory estoppel, in limine, habeas corpus, and hundreds of case citation formats are all pre-loaded.